kristoferjoseph/the-good-the-bad-and-the-shadow-dom/README.md

+# The Good
+# The Bad
-# The Good, The Bad, and The Shadow DOM
+# The Shadow DOM

-## A comparison of the effort required to make a working form
+A comparison of the effort required to make a working form